open-traffic-generator/ac4-workshop/lab-01/README.md

 docker logs lab-01-traffic_engine-1
 ```

-- Check the ***Interface ens6 found*** log
+- You can check the ***Interface ens6 found*** log on both VMs to ensure the traffic engine is ready.

 ![alt text](../Docs/images/lab-01/lab1-12.png)

 - Let's open the script **lab-01-part2.py** and make the changes to match the interface information: management IP, test IP and MAC address.
 You can use `arp` and `ip address` commands to retrieve these.
 Because we're now using the protocol engine, this must be specified in the port "location" attribute.
-Unlike the traffic engine where the port can be changed, the protocol engine will always be "listening" on port 50071
+Unlike the traffic engine where the port can be changed, the protocol engine will always be "listening" on port 50071.

 ![alt text](../Docs/images/lab-01/lab1-13.png)

 Notice now the flow configuration has no destination mac address set.
-That is because we're using flow tx_rx parameter set to ***device*** which will populate the destination mac address upon completion of the ARP request
+That is because we're using flow tx_rx parameter set to ***device*** which will populate the destination mac address upon completion of the ARP request.

 ![alt text](../Docs/images/lab-01/lab1-16.png)

-- Run the test and observe stats.
+- On VM1 run the test and observe stats.

 ![alt text](../Docs/images/lab-01/lab1-18.png)